WinVector/Examples/versioning_data/Please_Version_Data.md

 events they *edit* the event record to reflect actual ticketed attendance.
 This correction seems like an improvement, until one attempts a project spanning both past (used for training) and future (used for application) data.
+The individual record may seem better, but its relation to other records is made worse.
 This is a *severe* form of undesirable concept-drift or data non-exchangeability.
 We need the imposed practice or rehearsal conditions to simulate the required performance conditions.

-No amount of back-testing on past data would show the effect.
+No amount of single time index back-testing on past data would show the effect.
 Only tracking what was the recorded attendance for a given date *as a function of when we ask* will reveal what is going on.

 ## The fix